idies/pyJHTDB/README.rst

 pyJHTDB
 =======

-Python wrapper for the turbulence database library
+Python wrapper for the JHU Turbulence Database Cluster library.
+More information can be found at http://turbulence.pha.jhu.edu/.